-1. Receive Exco's 2022 financial statements
+1. Receive Exco's 2023 financial statements

-Management, on behalf of the board, will submit to the shareholders at the meeting our audited consolidated financial statements for the fiscal year ended September 30, 2022 and the report of the Auditors thereon.
-Copies of all these documents are available on SEDAR at www.sedar.com.
+Management, on behalf of the board, will submit to the shareholders at the meeting our audited consolidated financial statements for the fiscal year ended September 30, 2023 and the report of the Auditors thereon.
+Copies of all these documents are available on SEDAR+ at www.sedarplus.ca.